 2. PICK THAT PUMPKIN

 There’s nothing quite like picking your own produce, whether it’s yummy strawberries to eat in the summer or the perfect pumpkin (even if it’s just to carve) in October.
-There’s plenty of places in and around Greater Manchester to pick your own pumpkin, the last few years we’ve been to Cockfields Farm.
+The last couple of years we have been to Cockfields Farm for their Pumpkin Festival.
 This year was even bigger and better.
 I loved their Pumpkin Village, it was picture perfect!

 3. GO BONKERS FOR CONKERS